+scientists involved in activities of the GRA

+80

-scientists involved in activities of the GRA 66 technical guidelines, resource materials and databases produced 51 technical training workshops held science networks 27 partner organisations
+technical guidelines, resource materials and databases produced 53

+technical training workshops held

+Science networks

+30 partner organisations

-141 collaborative projects supporting the GRA including six current Flagship Projects fellowships awarded to recipients from 49 countries The GRA is working together to provide knowledge and build capability for a better future.
+152 collaborative projects supporting the GRA including six current Flagship Projects fellowships awarded to recipients from 49 countries The GRA is working together to provide knowledge and build capability for a better future.
 The GRA has gone from strength to strength since it's launch at COP15 in Copenhagen in 2009.
 The initial alliance of 28 countries has become truly global, with countries from all regions of the world now coming together to address the question of how best to ensure future food security, whilst minimising agriculture's environmental footprint.
 The Research Groups and Networks are led by representatives from a wide range of countries.
 Plus, the GRA Secretariat, supported by New Zealand, has grown to include staff based in Europe, Africa and Latin America.
 As the GRA has grown, it has become increasingly recognised for its knowledge and expertise.
 Knowledge partnerships have been built with groups such as Pathways to Dairy Net Zero and the Agricultural Innovation Mission for Climate.
 The GRA has also been involved in supporting LMIC countries to participate in international and regional research calls such as European Research Area Networks (ERA-NET), the European Joint Programme Cofund on Agricultural Soil Management (EJP SOIL) and the Regional Fund for Agriculture Technology in Latin America (FONTAGRO).
 Growing more food without growing emissions has never been a more important goal.
 The GRA is working at all levels to build capacity and capability to drive towards this target.

 Collaborative research projects are at the heart of the GRA's work They allow scientists to achieve results that would have been impossible working in isolation, for example by sharing data sets, harmonising measurements and methodologies, and pooling resources for analysing large numbers of samples or model inter-comparisons.
 Specific projects may be identified within Research Groups or Networks or at annual Council meetings, with participating countries then collaborating to source funding for the work.
 A significant number of projects have been completed to date, with more underway at present.
 GRA online resources facilitate new ways of working together Much of the GRA's work relies on experts working together across boundaries to advance collective knowledge.
 A range of online resources have been created by researchers linking up to address critical knowledge gaps, analyse and improve data, standardise modelling assumptions, develop common protocols for measurement and find new ways of working together to advance shared priorities.
-Find examples here: globalresearchalliance.org/research/ livestock/collaborative-activities good practice manuals and technical methodologies which are being recognised in the scientific community and beyond.
-Learn more here: globalresearchalliance.org/publication-library
+Find examples here: globalresearchalliance.org/research/ livestock/collaborative-activities High-profile publications and technical manuals help to share knowledge Scientific knowledge needs to be shared widely to lead to policy change, impact and action.
+The work of the GRA has led to a number of high-profile journal articles, review papers, good practice manuals and technical methodologies which are being recognised in the scientific community and beyond.
+Learn more here: globalresearchalliance.org/ publication-library